-The 757Simulator website is the Internet home of one of the world's most sophisticated personal built commercial airline simulators.
+The 757Simulator website was founded by Michael & David Lehkamp and is the Internet home of one of the world's most sophisticated personal built commercial airline simulators.
 This simulator, based on the Boeing 757, features a motion platform, and a number of immersive elements not found on even the most sophisticated systems.

 Born out of fascination and hobby, 757Simulator is a non profit endeavor created to share our love of aviation with family, friends, and local students who excel in science & mathematics.

 My passion for flight and simulators began in 1997, when my brother David and I began building a 767 simulator.
 At the time, it was one of only five documented home-built simulators in the world.
 This project, termed Deltaflight, spanned eight years and drew recognition from both the Smithsonian National Air and Space Museum and the Discovery Wings Channel.
 Deltaflight also drew attention from other regional, national and international media outlets.

 A nice article was written by a local Cincinnati newspaper.

 New Simulator - New Goals

 In 2005, the original simulator was decommissioned; however, In 2008, while a employee of the Delta TechOps team, I began initial design work for an all new and unique simulator.
 My primary goals were to differentiate this simulator from its predesessor in these areas: